salama/object-machine/object/parfait/classes.md

 - incurs a high run-time cost for masking, unmasking and type checking.

-All four of those points are unacceptable, and so we choose to encode the value's type in an external (though implict) fashion.
-This is explained in the layout section below.
+All four of those points are unacceptable, and so we choose to encode the value's type in an external (though implicit) fashion.
+This is explained in the type section below.

 To repeat, objects are made up of values.
 Values are represented by immutable binary patterns that are nevertheless typed.
 In our implementation value types are stored external to the value, but in a silicon implementation it would be beneficial to store the type with the value.

-### Layout and Class
+### Type and Class

 Traditionally objects have a minimum of one association, the class.
 In some systems the class serves the double role of specifying what variables/methods an object has and how those are arranged.